loloduca/Filty/README.md

-# responsible
-The Responsible App
+# Filty App
+An App for Android to filter Facebook Feeds to your choosing

+# Website
+Filtyapp.com